 Read frequently asked questions from our patients.
 If you have any other questions, please feel free to contact our Grande Prairie office.

 Sensitive teeth often come from the fact that your gums have slightly receded.
 This recession of the gum line allows the underlying dentin to show through which allows water and food easier access to the sensitive nerve.
-To manage this, there are a number of
+To manage this, there are a number of toothpastes, gels and even some dental procedures that can be applied.
+Speak to us in more detail if you have very sensitive teeth.

 Great teeth and gum care start at home.
 Brushing and flossing on a daily basis is the best way to take care of your teeth and gums on a continual basis.
 By keeping to a daily routine you will greatly minimize the risk of gingivitis or tooth decay as you age.